CanonicalLtd/canonical-kubernetes-third-party-integrations/cdk-aqua/README.md

-# Canonical Kubernetes with Aqua Container Security Platform by Aqua Security
+# Canonical Kubernetes with Aqua Container Security Platform

 Aqua Container Security Platform has been tested and verified to work with Canonical Kubernetes and Ubuntu 18.04 LTS or 16.04 LTS.